equinor/radix-platform/public-site/site/docs/reference-radix-config/index.md

       - websocketfriendly
 ```

-The `ingressConfiguration` field of a component is used to put [annotations](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/) useful for a specific scenario.
-In the case above the `frontend` component is set to be `websocketfriendly`, meaning it will have annotations dealing with connection timeouts.
+The `ingressConfiguration` field of a component will add extra configuartion by [annotations](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/) to the Nginx ingress, useful for a particular scenario

+- `websocketfriendly` will change connection timeout to 1 hour for the component.

 ### `environmentConfig`